likematthew/ExOrShock/Readme.md

 	> The program that is running on the Arduino.

+* Moisture_Level_Test.ino
+	> Can be found in /Project/Moisture_Level_Test
+	> A test program for the moisture level sensors.

+* Shocker_Test.ino
+	> Can be found in /Project/Shocker_Test
+	> A test program for the shocker.

 * Fritzing.fzz
 	> Can be found in /Project.
 	> This is the circuit diagram.